Kevin0010/week_6_if570_lab/README.md

 ![branchesdropdown](https://d17h27t6h515a5.cloudfront.net/topher/2017/April/590391a3_branches-dropdown-ud855/branches-dropdown-ud855.png
 )

-The branches are also accessible from the drop-down in the "Code" tab
+//The branches are also accessible from the drop-down in the "Code" tab

 ## Working with the Course Code